 After they both returned from Afghanistan we started looking at having our own business.

 Time For A Change

-We were set out to change our life for the better.
+We set out to change our lives for the better.

 It took some time to find a legit program that could teach us what we needed in order to build a successful online business but after many hours of searching and trying them out, we found the one that worked best for us.